EdenwareApps/exec-finder/README.md

 # ExecFinder

-`ExecFinder` is a Node.js module that helps you find executable files (executables) on different platforms such as Windows, macOS, and Linux.
+`ExecFinder` is a Node.js module that helps you find executables on Windows, macOS and Linux.
 It provides a way to scan through common directories where executables are often installed, making it easier to locate specific executable files.

 ## Installation